What Are Multimodal Prompts?

 |

-Spatial Grounding: The model visually recognizes the design pattern and structure immediately, eliminating errors caused by misinterpreting descriptive measurements. |
+Spatial Grounding: The model visually recognizes the design pattern from the sketch, making prompts for code more direct and eliminating errors that arise from misinterpreting descriptive language. |

 | Visual Reasoning (Counting) | "Count the objects in the image, but ignore the blue ones and any object that is partially obscured." |